South Seas – General Information

 1616

-Cornelisz Schouten and Jaques Le Maire meet in the north of the Tonga Islands (Polynesia), they discover the horn group and New Ireland (both Melanesia).
+Cornelisz Schouten and Jaques Le Maire meet the north of the Tonga Islands (Polynesia), they discover the horn group and New Ireland (both Melanesia).

 1642-43